-Vulnerability - a weakness in an information system, system security procedure(s), internal control(s), human behavior, or implementation that could be exploited.
+Vulnerability – a weakness in an information system, system security procedure(s), internal control(s), human behavior, or implementation that could be exploited.

+Vulnerability Chaining – the sequential exploit of multiple vulnerabilities in order to attack to attack a system, where one or more exploits at the end of the chain require the successful completion of prior exploits in order to be exploited.

 Footnotes